MattWilcox/native-base/README.md

 ## A note on the strategy used to implement design

-There are minimal use of "utility" classes to control design.
+Here there are minimal uses of "utility" classes to control design.
 It's my opinion that the vast majority of "design code" belongs in CSS files, and not as classes impersonating style-attributes (`colour1,font-large`), or class attributes stuffed with more hooks than a fishermans tackle box (`sm:weight-400 md:weight-300 lg:weight-100 promo promo__type1 promo__type1-alt`).

 The more you are required to adjust HTML or add to classes in order to implement a design, the more of a pain-in-the-arse you are creating for your future self or anyone else that has to work on things that touch the HTML.

 HTML is for annotating the content of a webpage to explicitly describe its structure and meaning.
 HTML is not intended to be used to embed style.
 Avoiding the close coupling of style with content is _precisely_ why CSS was created in the first place.

-Classes should be used meagerly, and in a manner to _label a design context_ which is then styled by matching CSS rules in a CSS file.
+My ethos is that classes should be used meagerly, and in a manner to _label a design context_ which is then styled by matching CSS rules in a CSS file.

 Roles for HTML: